MathiasGarnier/B-Racket/README.md

 Hello you, I should welcome you to this epic poem, but no. You're an adventurer and you will have to make your own way.
 Truce of blah blah...

 All along this adventure, you will have to achieve some missions (see Aims).
+> But, of which fucking adventure did you speak since earlier ?!

 **Aims**: